Choosing an advisor and/or co-advisor

 - a non-BCB faculty, subject to special approval by the Director,

-where (c), a non-BCB faculty, is more unusual.
+where (iii), a non-BCB faculty, is less typical.

 In the case of such co-mentoring arrangements, it is expected that students should meet with both advisors regularly, including regular meetings where both advisors are present.
 For example, they could meet with advisor A once per week, advisor B once per week or biweekly, and advisor A and B together once per month.